stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### Node-RED

 Made by IBM, Node-RED is Scratch coding for System Engineers.
 It just uses block coding for automation application on controllers that support it.
-On the lower layers of networking, the controllers will use Modbus/MQTT.
+On the networking layers, the controllers will use protocols liek Modbus or MQTT.

 ## Machine to Machine

-### Omron TCP/RTU

 ### MQTT (Message Queuing Telemetry Transport)

 ### SNMP

 ### IEC 60870-5-104

 ### DNP3